rfprod/wdsdu/README.md

 ### Application

-Can be used to to deploy Debian/Ubuntu web-development environment, which includes the following:
+Can be used to deploy Debian/Ubuntu web-development environment, which includes the following:

 - `FreeRDP X11 client`
 - `Chromium browser`